Principles of Marketing (Tuck 002)

-- To enhance your problem-solving abilities in operational areas of marketing by providing you with a set of analytical tools (i.e., frameworks, concepts, models, and techniques).
+- To enhance your problem-solving skills in marketing by offering a set of analytical tools (i.e., frameworks, concepts, models, and techniques).

-- To present examples of how firms organize their marketing efforts across a broad range of industries and settings (e.g., consumer packaged goods, pharmaceutical, telecommunications, financial services, and nonprofit organizations).
+- To provide you with examples of how companies organize their marketing efforts across a variety of business settings (e.g., consumer packaged goods, pharmaceutical, telecommunications, financial services, nonprofit organizations).

 The course is open only to seniors, juniors and sophomores.
 Registration priority is given to students by class year, seniors having the highest priority.
 The course is not eligible for the Non-Recording Option.